enthought/vpsearch/data/README.md

 ## The sequence database

-Vpearch will take any FASTA file of sequences, but under some circumstances it may make sense to preprocess the sequence before building the index.
+Vpsearch will take any FASTA file of sequences, but under some circumstances it may make sense to preprocess the sequence before building the index.
 This is necessary, for example, when the sequence database consists of full-length 16S sequences, but the query sequences come from one of the hypervariable regions